3331/mpwm/README.md

 fast, small, and dynamic window manager which uses xinput2 to enable the use of multi pointer (MPX) for X.

+Currently there is no bindings for creating/managing device pairs.

+Use `xinput` for multi pointer adventures for now.

 ## Features/patches

 * Intuitive (MODKEY + TAB) behaviour